acend/cilium-basics-training/content/en/docs/07/02/_index.md

 kubectl apply -f cnp.yaml
 ```

-With this policy our `tiefighter` has access to the `deathstar` application.
+With this policy, our `tiefighter` has access to the `deathstar` application.
 You can verify this with:

 ```bash
 kubectl exec tiefighter -- curl -m 2 -s -XPOST deathstar.default.svc.cluster.local/v1/request-landing